SAP/vscode-logging/CONTRIBUTING.md

 - Keep your PRs focused on a single topic.
 - It is fine if there are multiple commits in a PR, but they must all be related to a single issue and then be squashed into a single commit when merged to master.
+- Remember to Sign the [CLA](#legal) in the PR
+  - You will be automatically asked this the first time you contribute to this project via a PR comment.

 ## Development Environment